Anoka County–Blaine Airport: Facilities and aircraft

 In 2020 the airport received a $157,000 CARES Act award.

 On April 30, 2020 a FAA Airport Improvement Program Grant of $646,583 was awarded to rehabilitate taxiway lighting at the airport.

+Accidents and incidents

+As of 2025, there has been only one recorded incident within 10km (6.2mi) of the airport.

+On March 29, 2025, a SOCATA TBM-700 registered as N721MB originating from Des Moines International Airport and bound for Blaine, crashed into a house in Brooklyn Park, killing the sole occupant on board Terry Dolan.
+Both the house and aircraft were destroyed and all occupants in the house escaped without harm.